Modelling the soil

 • Higher soil moisture implies greater evapotranspiration efficiency.
 This reaches a maximum at Field Capacity (CAP) when the soil is wet and contains all the water it can hold against gravity.
 Not all water drains through the soil and some moisture is retained within the soil pores and cavities.
 The soil is said to be at Field Capacity when large soil pores are filled with both air and water while the smaller pores are full of water.
 These conditions are considered ideal for crop growth and plants flourish best.

-• As soil moisture increases beyond Field Capacity the large soil pores are increasingly filled with water.
+• As soil moisture increases beyond Field Capacity (CAP) the large soil pores are increasingly filled with water.
 However, the efficiency of plant evapotranspiration remains the same.

 • The soil is said to be at Full Saturation (SAT) when all soil pores, large and small, are filled with water.
 Flooding is possible as a result of additional precipitation.